 - Minors going to a late movie in Bricktown (Ticket stub needed for verification)

 - Minors attending a late Bricktown sporting event (Ticket stub needed for verification)

 - Minors accompanied by a parent or responsible adult

 - Minors involved in an emergency such as a fire or car accident

-Note also that if the minor is running an errand for a parent, guardian or other responsible adult, as long as there is no detour along the way, the minor won't be issued a curfew violation citation.
+Note also that if the minor is running an errand for a parent, guardian or another responsible adult, as long as there is no detour along the way, the minor won't be issued a curfew violation citation.
 This also applies to transportation to and from official functions such as a school or church event.

 Oh, and if you're just passing through Oklahoma City on your way to another state, you're absolutely fine.
-No need to worry about curfew.
+No need to worry about the curfew.

 Many might not be aware that curfew laws don't only apply to the minors.
-According to Oklahoma City code, a parent or other adult responsible for the minor can also be in violation of the law if he/she "knowingly" allows the child to remain in a public place past the curfew time.
+According to Oklahoma City code, a parent or other adult responsible for the minor can also be in violation of the law if he/she "knowingly" allow the child to remain in a public place past the curfew time.
 Even owners of businesses and employees can be cited unless they report that the juvenile refused to leave after hours.